Can a university newspaper effect change? Lang student Petra and her editors at The Antithesis radically break the mold.

 major (BA, Politics), as a

 minor, or as part of a

 self-designed program (BA or BS, Liberal Arts).
 A

 bachelor's-master's degree option is also available.

-Studying politics is one of the most challenging, engaging, and exciting inquiries one can imagine.
+Politics is one of the most challenging, engaging, and exciting areas of inquiry one can imagine.
 In studying politics, you analyze old debates, examine current issues, and develop a commitment to critical thinking.
 To study politics is to

-study power, authority, and decisions in all their forms and locations, from the politics of large national institutions to the politics of neighborhoods and families.
+study power, authority, and decision making in all their forms and locations, from large national institutions to neighborhoods and families.
 Who has power?
 Who has authority?
 How are both used and contested?
 As a Politics

 major at Lang, you’ll investigate historical and contemporary arguments and initiatives involving values and forms of government.
 Studying politics opens up new possibilities for understanding and action.